Climate change in Fiji

 Climate change in Fiji is an exceptionally pressing issue for the country - as an island nation, Fiji is particularly vulnerable to rising sea levels, coastal erosion and extreme weather.
 These changes, along with temperature rise, will displace Fijian communities and will prove disruptive to the national economy - tourism, agriculture and fisheries, the largest contributors to the nation's GDP, will be severely impacted by climate change causing increases in poverty and food insecurity.
-As a party to both the Kyoto Protocol and the Paris Climate Agreement, Fiji hopes to achieve net-zero emissions by 2050 which, along with national policies, will help to mitigate the impacts of climate change.
+As a party to both the Kyoto Protocol and the Paris Climate Agreement, Fiji hopes to achieve net-zero emissions by 2050, which, along with national policies, will help to mitigate the impacts of climate change.

 The Human Rights Measurement Initiative finds that the climate crisis has worsened human rights conditions moderately (4.6 out of 6) in Fiji.

-Forbes senior contributor Ken Silverstein profiled Fiji in February 2025.
-The story centered on Fiji's efforts to combat climate change and how it is trying to access climate finance.
-Ro Filipe Tuisawau, Minister of Public Works for Fiji, said the island's goal is to hit all renewables by 2035.
-Fiji has financially viable projects in the mix and the minister said, "there must be a business case for them."
-Without carbon finance, the task would be impossible.
-He said the island is trying to appeal to European Union, Asian Development Banks and the World Bank for "concessional loans" that are granted at favorable rates with extended time to pay them back.